gosulja/zinc/README.md

 # zinc
 Zinc or blinxscript is a scripting language written for learning.

+# Current Release: Unstable
+This is not production ready, and is only for people who are testing for me.
+This unstable release has many unknown bugs I have yet to encounter.
+Some features may not work as intended.

 # Usage
 1. Download the `zinc-us-1.0` release.
 2. Extract the zip.